kermodegroup/ML-MIX/case_studies/Si_stretched_bond/README.md

 Replace `[simulation_name]` with the appropriate directory name.

-**Zenodo download only** To analyse the stretched bond data, navigate to the top directory and run
+To analyse the stretched bond data, navigate to the top directory and run
 ```bash
 python scripts/find_avg_bond_forces.py
 ```